 Skip to main content

-PDMS joins increasing number of employers in Scotland by signing up for the Living Wage Accreditation
+PDMS signs up for the Living Wage Accreditation in Scotland

 News Published on 16 November 2021

-In 2001 the Living Wage movement was formed in East London, where Citizens UK encouraged institutions including schools, trade unions and faith organisations to speak up about the issues, specifically low pay, affecting their communities.
-A few years later in 2014, Living Wage Scotland was launched and since then local authorities, health boards and companies across all sectors and industries have committed to paying their staff a decent wage.
+In 2001, the Living Wage movement was formed in East London.
+It began with Citizens UK encouraging institutions such as schools, trade unions and faith organisations to speak up about the issues, specifically low pay, affecting their communities.
+A few years later in 2014, Living Wage Scotland was launched.
+Since then, local authorities, health boards and companies across all sectors and industries have committed to paying their staff a decent wage.

-Peter Kelly, Director of The Poverty Alliance said:
+Peter Kelly, Director of The Poverty Alliance commented:

 • Pay all directly employed staff aged 18 and over the real Living Wage (currently £9.50 per hour)